Interstate 5 in California: HOV lane expansion in Southern California

-North of downtown Los Angeles, the freeway is currently going widening, which includes the addition of HOV lanes in four phases.
+North of downtown Los Angeles, the freeway is currently undergoing widening, which includes the addition of HOV lanes in four phases.
 The first phase was the opening of a carpool lane between carpool lane between SR 170 and SR 14 in 2011.
 A flyover between the carpool lanes of SR 14 and I-5 opened in 2014.
 The second phase was between Buena Vista Street and SR 170, and the carpool lane opened in 2014.
 This phase also included a flyover between the existing carpool lane of SR 170 and the newly constructed I-5.
 The freeway in this phase went through no improvements, and used existing median shoulders to construct the HOV lane, thus all the original overpasses were retained, and some undercrossings also have no right hand shoulder as a result.
 A third phase saw the widening between SR 134 and Buena Vista Street, and the carpool lane opened in 2022.
 This phase gave room for the replacement of the Burbank Boulevard bridge, and the opening of a new interchange at Empire Avenue, which replaced the Scott Road and Lincoln Street interchanges.
 The Empire Avenue interchange opened in 2019 and the Burbank Boulevard bridge replacement was completed in 2021.
 The fourth and final phase is in the Santa Clarita Valley, where Caltrans is undergoing construction to extend the carpool lane from the Newhall Pass interchange to Parker Road in Castaic.
 These lanes are scheduled to open to traffic in 2026.
 A fifth phase to build a flyover which will connect I-405's carpool lanes with I-5's is in the works, but there are no near plans to construct it.
 The same plan includes a southerly extension of the HOV lanes to the San Bernardino Split interchange, but there are no near plans to construct that as well.
 Widening that segment of the freeway will require several overpass demolitions, as well a major widening through the area, as the freeway is too small to handle the widening.
 The widening would also result in hundreds of homes and commercial buildings to be demolished.